Hells Canyon Facts

 First of all, the sheer grandeur of the mesmerizing Hells Canyon must be taken into account.
 That’s because it’s sheer dimensions only tell part of its story.
-However, those remain impressive enough on their own.
+Those nevertheless remain impressive enough on their own.

-Also, the beautiful Snake River flows through the fabulous canyon.
+The beautiful Snake River also flows through the fabulous canyon.
 Yet, at one point it does so at more than 1 mi (1.6 km) below the western edge.
-Furthermore, on the other side, majestic mountains soar to a height of 7,400 ft (2,300 m) above it.
+On the other side, majestic mountains further soar to a height of 7,400 ft (2,300 m) above it.

-Additionally, the awesome site serves as home to an abundance of wildlife.
+The awesome Hells Canyon additionally serves as home to an abundance of wildlife.
 This includes large numbers of black bears, elk, cougar, mountain goats, and deer.
-Finally, several plant species thrive there that exist nowhere else.
+Several plant species actually thrive there that exist nowhere else, as well.

 Hells Canyon Location, Formation, and Usage

 The sincerely stunning Hells Canyon formed in what now comprises the far northwest section of the United States.
 This enormous canyon also remains one of the great geological wonders of North America.

 It is located roughly along the borders of three states.
 These consist of Idaho, Oregon, and Washington.
 Its earliest formation began around 300 million years ago.
 This began as the result volcanic activity, not tectonic.

 Not only that, but due to the ongoing volcanic action, enormous quantities of limestone began to be deposited.
 Much later, tectonic activity then pushed the limestone, along with sedimentary rock, upward.

 About 6 million years ago, though, the Snake River formed within what’s now Hells Canyon.
 Its mighty flow slowly but surely carved out the massive canyon.
 Then, roughly 15,000 years ago, a massive flood from a melting glacier further expanded it.